 I found a guitar when I was ten years old and the old man said, "If you can tune it-you can keep it".
 At 14, I took the guitar and 38 cents and hit the road.
 Teaching my illiterate self to read from highway billboards and always searching I crossed the U.S. four times garnering friends, adventures and unique survival skills.
 The friends are diverse and my songs reflect it.
 In them, and in my stories, you'll meet motorcycle maniacs, The Chief, "Chicken Bone", Bourbon Street women and other kind women who helped me find my way.

 I hung with Hippies, but never was one.
 I had to work to survive so stayed clean cut and careful.
 My guitar was always in my hand songs always in my head.
 Once I got picked up by a small band bus, then invited to be their set-up man.
 When I got caught picking' a little, the band leader put me on stage and told me to play "Wildwood Flower" then yelled, "Don't stop!".
-I hid my face behind a huge soft hat but as the nights, stages and "flat tops" kept coming I grew into it.
+I hid my face behind a huge hat but as the nights, stages and "flat tops" kept coming I grew into it.

 The Wall....